Jumpscale/Docs/AtYourService/AtYourServiceActions.md

         """
         return True

-    def configureLocal(self,serviceobj):
+    def configureLocal(self,serviceObj):
         """
         this gets executed just before configure and only if we work in remote mode e.g. over ssh
         """
         return True

-    def start(self,serviceobj):
+    def start(self,serviceObj):
         """
-        start happens because of info from main.hrd file but we can overrule this make sure to also call ActionBase.start(serviceobj) in your implementation otherwise the default behaviour will not happen
+        start happens because of info from main.hrd file but we can overrule this make sure to also call ActionBase.start(serviceObj) in your implementation otherwise the default behaviour will not happen

         only use when you want to overrule

         """
         return True

-    def stop(self, serviceobj):
+    def stop(self, serviceObj):
         """
         if you want a gracefull shutdown implement this method a uptime check will be done afterwards (local)